mfpx/python-http-server/README.md

 * **blacklist** - Filename for the IP blacklist.
 This can be edited while the server is running.
 * **logfile** - Filename for the logfile.
 This is where the server will attempt to write log messages to.
 * **default_filename** - This is the default file to be served when the client requests a directory instead of a specific file.
+* **server_signature** - Boolean (true/false) for whether or not the server should return its signature
+* **blacklist_mode** - There are two blacklist modes, *static* and *dynamic*.
+Static will read the blacklist on startup, dynamic will query the blacklist with every request - making it possible to update the blacklist while the server is live.
 * **logging** - Boolean (true/false) for whether the server will write to the logfile.